FFF Racing Team: Full factory support

 For 2019, the team launched a renewed three car effort with full factory support for the 2019 Blancpain GT Series.
 Success followed the team into 2019, as drivers Marco Mapelli and Andrea Caldarelli made series history by becoming the first set of drivers to win the Sprint, Endurance, and Overall championships in the Pro category.
 Furthermore, the team claimed the Pro class Overall and Endurance team's championship titles, while Hiroshi Hamaguchi and Phil Keen helped the team to the Pro-Am class team's and driver's titles in the Sprint series.
 In 2021, the team announced their intentions to compete at the Nürburgring 24 Hours for the first time in team history.
 Following the 2021 season, the team paused their GT3 program, electing to focus on their Lamborghini Super Trofeo efforts.
 In January 2023, the team announced that it had ended its racing activities.
 The team was reportedly affected heavily by the COVID-19 pandemic, contributing to the team folding.
 Caldarelli stated that the decision to close the team came from a multitude of factors, which included a lack of factory-supported opportunities with Lamborghini in the near future.

+Japanese team B-Max Engineering entered the 2023 GT World Challenge Asia under the Spirit of FFF Racing moniker, paying homage to the defunct team with which driver Hiroshi Hamaguchi formerly competed.